 While LiPos are great because they can be recharged, they won’t last forever.

-“The maximum charge cycles for most LiPo batteries tends to be around 300,” said Thomas Bradbury.
+“The maximum charge cycles for most LiPo batteries tend to be around 300,” said Thomas Bradbury.

-But even 300 recharge cycles is optimistic.
-Bradbury said that only applies to higher quality batteries.
+But even 300 recharge cycles are optimistic.
+Bradbury said that only applies to higher-quality batteries.
 “Many LiPo batteries will not even last for 300 charges,” he said.